GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Introduction

-Most existing LiDAR-camera occupancy networks employ a 3D voxel-based~\cite{coocc, occgen, occmamba, occfusiondepthfree} or a 2D bird's-eye-view (BEV)-based representation~\cite{effocc}, both depicting a 3D scene as a dense grid-based structure.
-Despite achieving comparable performance, they inevitably struggle with redundant empty grids and high computational costs.
-Recently, inspired by the success of 3D Gaussian splatting~\cite{3dgs}, a novel object-centric representation has been explored for the first time in vision-based 3D semantic occupancy prediction~\cite{gaussianformer, gaussianformer2, gaussianocc}.
-GaussianFormer~\cite{gaussianformer, gaussianformer2} represents a 3D scene as a set of 3D Gaussians, each consisting of a mean, covariance and semantic label.
-These Gaussians are refined with a 2D deformable attention mechanism~\cite{deformabledetr}, and then processed by an efficient Gaussian-to-voxel splatting module to predict the semantic occupancy.
-However, current Gaussian-based methods~\cite{gaussianformer, gaussianformer2} rely solely on 2D image feedback to update 3D Gaussians, limiting their ability to model 3D space with accurate depth information and fine-grained geometric structure.
-How to exploit data from other modalities, such as LiDAR, to refine and obtain a more accurate 3D Gaussian representation for efficient semantic occupancy prediction remains unexplored.
+Most LiDAR-camera occupancy networks employ a 3D voxel-based~\cite{coocc, occgen, occmamba, occfusiondepthfree, slcfnet} representation to model a scene as a dense grid-based structure.
+Despite achieving comparable performance, these methods inevitably suffer from redundant empty grids and high computational costs.
+Recently, inspired by the success of 3D Gaussian splatting~\cite{3dgs}, an object-centric Gaussian representation has been explored in vision-based 3D semantic occupancy prediction, achieving improved computational efficiency.
+GaussianFormer series~\cite{gaussianformer, gaussianformer2} represent a scene as a set of 3D Gaussians, each consisting of a mean, covariance and semantics.
+These Gaussians are refined using a 2D deformable attention~\cite{deformabledetr}, and then processed by an efficient Gaussian-to-voxel splatting module to predict semantic occupancy.
+Despite high efficiency, current Gaussian-based methods~\cite{gaussianformer, gaussianformer2} rely solely on 2D image to update 3D Gaussians, limiting their ability to model 3D space with accurate depth and fine-grained geometric structure.
+How to effectively leverage other sensor modalities, such as LiDAR, to refine and obtain a more accurate 3D Gaussian representation for efficient semantic occupancy prediction remains unexplored and challenging.